-This year, Anthony, David, and Liz will be home for Solstice.
-As we have since my husband Vic’s death, we’ll create a ritual.
+This year, Anthony and David will be home for Solstice.
+As we have since their dad’s death, we’ll create a ritual.
 We won’t have gifts or fancy food.
 Instead we’ll speak from the heart about what we miss, where things have gone right or wrong, and how to make life better.
 Our words will be our prayers.
 We’ll kindle hope by lighting candles.
 Instead of hiding grief and disappointment, we’ll cradle our losses together.
 (Don’t worry.
 We’ll celebrate with gifts and feasting a few days later.)

 As I walk through the forest on these short December days, I gather pine cones and acorns.
 I bought golden beeswax candles and brought out the photo of Vic hiding in red maple leaves.
 My Green Man.
 When everyone arrives, we’ll collect evergreen branches, moss, and juniper berries.
 If we’re lucky, we’ll find red winterberries and a feather or two.

 We’ll build an altar with Vic’s photo in the back.
-Last year at David and Liz’s house, our altar included many photos.
-Everything is welcome.
 We’ll light our candles and tell stories that make us cry and laugh.
 We’ll acknowledge the hole in our hearts and fear in our bellies and make space for love and gratitude.
-We’ll light more candles to remember people we love who are far away.

 Life teeters on between opposites.
 Dark and Light.
 Loss and Gain.
 Death and New Beginnings.
 The darkest moment yields to new Light.
 We count on it.
 It’s that time of year.